 Other: Sometimes there are additional processes involved to finish the product, like shaving or trimming an oversized model.

 Animal testing: The ethics of animal testing has been questioned for several decades now, especially in the cosmetics industry.
-Being able to bioprint human skin cells has the potential not only to minimize animal testing1, but to produce much greater accuracy and effective testing.
+Being able to bio-print human skin cells has the potential not only to minimize animal testing,1 but to produce much higher accuracy and effective testing.
 As this ability to produce human skin becomes more viable and cost-effective, we are likely to see its benefits in the very near future.

 Human Skin Printed

-The University of Madrid (UC3M)'s Centre for Technological Research with the help of the BioDan group, has created a prototype for a 3D Bioprinter that can create functional human skin.
-Its potential uses include, transplantation to patients, as well as testing chemical, cosmetics, or pharmaceuticals.
-Bioinks, the material equivalent of liquid plastic (in traditional additive manufacturing) is the critical challenge in medical bioprinting.
+The University of Madrid (UC3M)’s Centre for Technological Research with the help of the BioDan group, has created a prototype for a 3D Bioprinter that can produce functional human skin.
+Its potential uses include transplantation to patients, as well as testing chemicals, cosmetics, or pharmaceuticals.
+Bio-inks, the material equivalent of liquid plastic (in traditional additive manufacturing) is the critical challenge in medical bioprinting.
 As it is a living cell, care must be taken to ensure that the cells survive and function in a way that is as similar as possible to its natural environment.

-- Regulatory challenges--this is bleeding edge technology, and regulatory agencies need to consider various aspects of the technology, and its implications, which is often not obvious at an early stage.
+- Regulatory challenges–this is bleeding-edge technology, and regulatory agencies need to consider various aspects of the technology, and its implications, which are often not obvious at an early stage.

-- Scaling and costs--similar to traditional printing technology, there is a point at which costs go down as the technology and productivity scales.
-At this prototyping stage, however, companies or other entities will often need to take a risk for future reward, which isn't always smooth.
+- Scaling and costs–similar to traditional printing technology, there is a point at which costs go down as the technology and productivity scale.
+At this prototyping stage, however, companies or other entities will often need to take a risk for future reward, which isn’t always smooth.

-- Technology and science--It's often accepted as a kind of truism that the speed at which technology accelerates is often closer to exponential growth than it is to linear growth.
-Unlike something like processing speed, however, how fast these exciting technologies bear practical fruit are often more complicated.
+- Technology and science–It’s often accepted as a kind of truism that the speed at which technology accelerates is often closer to exponential growth, not linear growth.
+Unlike something like processing speed, however, how fast these exciting technologies bear practical fruit is often more complicated.

 1Animal testing is drawing conclusions from the similarity of the way human cells behave with that of the tested animal.
 There are obvious limits to what one can extrapolate from different organisms.